unum-cloud/usearch/rust/README.md

 ## Quantization and Custom Scalar Types

 USearch supports the Rust-native `f32` and `f64` scalar types, as well as the `i8` for quantized 8-bit scalars.
-Goign beyond that, USearch supports non-native `f16` and `b1x8` for half-precision floating point and binary vectors, respectively.
+Going beyond that, USearch supports non-native `f16` and `b1x8` for half-precision floating point and binary vectors, respectively.

 ### Half Precision Floating Point